JulianNF/hugo-joolian/content/about/_index.md

 If you’d like to get in touch (mentors, internships, jobs, fun projects, volunteering opportunities) or simply want to follow me, don’t hesitate to do so.

 I bring a background in Marketing, Strategy and Finance to the table, and have worked primarily in fundraising, communications, strategy, capacity-building, and teaching.
-I've lived and worked on four continents and am fully fluent in English, French, and Spanish and can can survive in Portuguese, Italian, and Japanese.
+I've lived and worked on four continents and am fully fluent in English, French, and Spanish and can survive in Portuguese, Italian, and Japanese.
 If the need should ever arise for a project, I can weld (TIG, MIG), wrench, do woodwork, and I understand basic electronics.

 #### Education